astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200108_Moon_transit_8th_house_from_natal_moon.md

 ---
-title: ' "Moon transit 8th house from natal moon"'
+title:  "Moon transit 8th house from natal moon"
 description: |
    "The Moon's transit through the 8th house from the natal Moon is one of the most challenging periods.
 It can bring about health issues
 pubDate: '2024-09-19'